kk030826/IS-477-Group-project/ProjectPlan.md

-Description: Contains seasonal box-score metrics for individual players. https://www.nba.com/standings (team performance) NBA.com (nba_api): * "The data is accessed via the nba_api, which interfaces with NBA.com’s public-facing statistics.
+Description: Contains seasonal box-score metrics for individual players. https://www.nba.com/standings (team performance)
+"The data is accessed via the nba_api, which interfaces with NBA.com’s public-facing statistics.
 We use this data strictly for non-commercial, educational research purposes, adhering to the standard API rate limits to avoid server strain."

 https://www.nba.com/stats/players/traditional